Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). I. Ordered massive star formation in the outer Galaxy: Results

 where $d$ is the distance, $R_{\rm gd}$ is the gas-to-dust mass ratio, $F_\nu$ is the observed flux density, $B_\nu$ is the Planck function, $T_{d}$ is the dust temperature and $\kappa_\nu$ is the dust opacity at the observed wavelength.
 Following \citet{Cheng18}, we assume a uniform dust temperature of 20~K and adopt $\kappa_{\rm 1.3mm}$ = 0.899~$\rm cm^2\:g^{-1}$ \citep[i.e., from the moderately coagulated thin ice mantle model of][]{Ossenkopf94}.
 We also adopt $R_{\rm gd}=282$, as discussed above.

 With the above assumptions, the identified cores have masses ranging from 0.37~\msun{} to 68.2~\msun{}.
 If temperatures of 10~K or 30~K were to be adopted, then the mass estimates would differ by factors of 1.85 and 0.677, respectively.
 Thus we see that relatively massive cores are present that have the potential to form massive stars.
 In \autoref{fig:cmf}, we present the CMF derived from the observed core sample.
 Due to the limited number of cores, the functional form of the distribution is not well constrained.
-We expect that incorporating additional ALMA observations from other regions in S284 in future work will improve these constraints.
+We expect that incorporating additional ALMA observations from other regions in S284 in future work will improve these constraints. {Also note that the flux densities and areas returned by the dendrogram may be underestimated due to isophotal cutoffs, and require further correction before being used for assessing the cumulative properties of the core sample \citep[e.g.][]{Kinman25}.}

 From examination of the ALMA data tracing high velocity (both blue and redshifted) CO(2-1) emission (\autoref{fig:alma}b), we see that most of these cores are associated with molecular outflows, often exhibiting highly collimated morphologies.
 This confirms the presence of active and widespread star formation in S284-FIR1.
-Among the detected outflows, the most prominent one appears to be driven by a source near the center of S284-FIR1.
-From here it extends several parsecs along a NE-SW axis.
+Among the detected outflows, the most prominent one appears to be driven by a source near the center of the main clump in S284-FIR1 { (shown in the yellow box in \autoref{fig:alma})}.
+It extends several parsecs along a NE-SW axis.
 This outflow is mostly likely associated with a massive protostar, which we refer to as S284p1.